WHAT ASAFRICA DOES FOR YOU

 How does the GASG process work?

-First you need to be enrolled.
+First we enrol you.
 We send the digital form to complete.
 A down payment is needed to start the programme.
 Not all fees need to be paid (it depends on what you choose to do, and you don’t need to pay everything upfront).

 Must I submit anything?